filamentphp/filament/README.md

 ### Panel Builder • [Documentation](https://filamentphp.com/docs/panels) • [Demo](https://demo.filamentphp.com)

 The panel builder is the foundation of Filament.
-Combining all the packages together, it allows you to quickly scaffold admin panels, customer-facing apps, Software-as-a-Service platforms, and more.
+Combining all the packages together, it allows you to quickly build a Laravel admin panels, customer-facing apps, Software-as-a-Service platforms, and more.
 Filament makes custom CRUD-driven interfaces feel like a breeze to build and deploy.

 ```bash
 composer require filament/filament